Euphoria (Kendrick Lamar song): Commercial performance

 "Euphoria" reached number one on the US Spotify charts, as well as number one on the US Apple Music and global music charts.
-It debuted at number 11 on the Billboard Hot 100, before reaching a new peak at number 3 the following week on the chart.
+It debuted at number eleven on the Billboard Hot 100, before reaching a new peak at number three the following week on the chart.
+In addition to the Hot 100, the single peaked at number three on the Hot R&B/Hip-Hop Songs chart, as well as number 39 on the Rhythmic Airplay chart.
+The single would also peak at number four on the Global 200.